NIRAV-PATEL-1508/File_Management/README.md

 nested folder structure (Year->Month->Week), etc.

 STEP 1: IMPORTING MODULES OS AND SHUTIL
+        #import os module which provides a protable way of using operating system
+        #import shutil module which helps in automating process of copying and removal of files or directory

 STEP 2: CREATING USER DEFINED FUNCTIONS FOR THE ABOVE METHODS
          for eg: TO ORGANIZE BY FILE CATEGORY MAKE UDF LIKE category()